Tips and tricks for facilitating ideation sessions in Lucidspark

 • Teamwork and collaboration

-How to facilitate brainstorming in Lucidspark
+How to run an ideation session in Lucidspark

 Set up the board ahead of time